 Related to Signal and Track Switch Repairers Requirements

-Signal and Track Switch Repairers requirements, how to become Signal and Switch Technicians, degree required to be a Signal and Track Switch Repairer, Signal and Track Switch Repairers license and certifications, majors to be a Signal and Track Switch Repairer, is it hard to become a Signal and Track Switch Repairer and how long does it take
+Signal and Track Switch Repairers requirements, how to become Signal and Track Switch Repairers, degree required to be a Signal and Track Switch Repairer, Signal and Track Switch Repairers license and certifications, majors to be a Signal and Track Switch Repairer, is it hard to become a Signal and Track Switch Repairer and how long does it take